 What We Offer

-Student Accessibility Services (formerly SAS) provides services and accommodations that provide equal access to education at the College of Marin (COM).
+Student Accessibility Services (formerly DSPS) provides services and accommodations that provide equal access to education at the College of Marin (COM).
 These may consist of in-classroom services and/or outside the classroom services such as mobility or testing accommodations.
 Services and accommodations must be requested and approved by a SAS Counselor every semester at COM.

 What is an Accommodation?